tumaer/SciML/_sources/lecture/introduction.md

 - The second term of the variance is caused by the uncertainty in the parameters $w$.

-## Maximum Likelihood, Information Theory & Log-Likelihood

-### Maximum Likelihood & Log-Likelihood
+## Maximum Likelihood & Log-Likelihood

 Formalizing the principle of maximum likelihood estimation, we seek to act in a similar fashion to function extrema calculation in high school in that we seek to differentiate our likelihood function, and then find the maximum value of it by setting the derivative equal to zero.